Sequence Tutorial: Movie Reviews and Peptides

 Sending Requests

 With the server running, we can now send requests.
-For sequence data like IMDb reviews, we send the payload as a simple JSON object.
+For sequence data like IMDb reviews, we send the payload as a batched JSON object.

 Here’s an example Python function demonstrating this process: